-In Table 9, we show the precision and error obtained in our previous works [7].
-The test files A, B and C are the same of this paper.
-If this table is compared to Table 8, you can see the new method achieves better results: the precision increases and the error keeps very similar values or even diminish.
+In Table 10, we show the precision and error obtained in our previous works [10] and in the current work (the best precision for each file).
+The test files A, B, C, and D are the same of this paper.
+As you can see, the new method achieves better results: the precision increases and the error keeps very similar values or even diminish.